Earn 1 HSW/SD CEH | 12-1pm ET | 9-10am PT | Register Now at No Cost

 You can download a copy of the presentation and the Q&A and view the video recording (when available).
 Continuing Education Hours are only offered during the live event.

 Report AIA Continuing Education

 Attendees will earn 1 HSW/SD CEH.
-At the end of the webinar, a link to a survey will be provided.
+A link to a survey will be provided both at the end of the webinar and in a follow-up email sent one hour after the end of the webinar.
 All attendees at each site submit one form: 1) page one: webinar survey and 2) page two: CES report form.
 The survey must be completed within 24 hours of the webinar.
 AIA members and IDP record holders will have their credit recorded within 48 hours of the webinar.
 All attendees will be prompted to download a certificate of completion at the end of the survey.